DeSciL/Qualtrics/Panel/Panel.md

      Get-CodesFromQualtricsPanel -Path "Survey1-AccessCodes.csv"

-This will generate the final code file "Survey1-Codes.csv" which you have to submit to DeSciL staff.
+This will generate the final code file "Survey1-Codes.csv" which should have a format similar to the following:
-It should have the following format:

 |AccessCode      | ExitCode        |
 |----------------|-----------------|